danielvicentini/socialdistance/README.md

 * The Count table records the summing of people in the office.
 * The MaskDetection table records whenever the Camera detects people without Mask in the office.

-Busides recording, the Data Storage Module produces reporting of the consolidated data.
+Besides recording, the Data Storage Module produces reporting of the consolidated data.
 It can report:
 * Historic of Occupancy,
 * Best Days to go to the office,
 * Tracing of people and,